-The Dental Hygiene program requires a criminal background check for admission.
+The Dental Hygiene program requires a criminal background check and an interview with the Program Director for admission.
 See the "Criminal Background Check" section in this catalog for details.
+The Program Director interview takes into consideration previous academic performance, healthcare experience, and overall professional presentation.
+The outcome of the Program Director interview is considered in ranking applicants.